How Neighborhood Contractors works

 We do

-• Relay initial communication (within one business day)
+• Relay early communication and confirm next steps (typically within one business day)

 • Support a clean handoff after acceptance